Koda Kumi Driving Hit's 5

-Koda Kumi Driving Hit's 5 is the seventh remix album by Japanese singer-songwriter Kumi Koda.
+Koda Kumi Driving Hit's 5 is the seventh remix album by Japanese singer-songwriter Koda Kumi.
 It was released on March 20, 2013, the same day as her live DVD/Blu-ray Premium Night: Love & Songs and six rental live albums.
 Following the trend from Koda Kumi Driving Hit's 4, this album contains remixes kept in drum and bass and dubstep style, as well as house remixes.
 It is the first of her remix albums to have an introduction and a megamix made of remixes from her previous Driving Hit's albums.

 It became her lowest charted remix album, barely breaking the top twenty at No. 19 on Oricon, however, it remained on the charts for six weeks.